follow

 Wasabi is committed to achieving net zero greenhouse gas emissions by 2040.
 This commitment is in line with the Science Based Targets initiative.

-These targets align with the Paris Agreement’s goal to limit global warming to 1.5 degrees celsius above pre-industrial levels.
+These targets align with the Paris Agreement’s goal to limit global warming to 1.5 degrees Celsius above pre-industrial levels.
 Initially, our focus was on reducing scope 1 and 2 emissions, as these are under our control.

 We are now exploring and implementing strategies to reduce scope